NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

     ang_twisted[k] = angles[1]
 ```

-The output from the simulation for are plotted using the script below.
-The diffraction spectra for the two gratings are shown in the accompanying figure.
+The diffraction spectra is plotted using the script below and shown in the accompanying figure.

 ```py
 cos_angles = [math.cos(math.radians(t)) for t in ang_uniaxial]